BPMN-sw-evol/MSGF-hub/BPM-Engine/README.md

 #  MSGF-BPM-ENGINE

-This repository integrates the Camunda Engine with a Spring Boot application using a PostgreSQL database to persist the structure and resources.
+This repository is the code of the system that executes de BPMN model process of the credit request of the MSG Foundation.
+The mentioned process is deployed in a Camunda Engine embbedded in a Spring Boot application using a PostgreSQL database to persist the structure and resources of the Engine.

+This Spring Boot project was created using the [Camunda Automation Platform 7 Initializr](https://start.camunda.com/) is a tool that facilitates the creation of Spring Boot projects that integrate the Camunda engine

 ## Index